jacobberko/jacobberko.github.io/index.md

 <img src="images/memoji.png" alt="Jake Berko" class="headshot">

 ## Hello There!👋
-I am an incoming Junior at Cornell University.
+I am an incoming junior at Cornell University.
 My rigorous academic focus in Computer Science, complemented by my minor in business, has provided me with a strong technical foundation and business insight.
 <br>
 <br>